radio-86rk/8086-regs/README.md

 # 8086-regs
-C-code for 8086 registers access
+C-code for 8086 registers access example.
+For little-endian architecture only.